synvert-hq/synvert-vscode-extension/README.md

 ## Known Issues

-Synvert vscode extension searches based on AST nodes, so it's slower than than the traditional search / replace.
+Synvert vscode extension searches based on AST nodes, so it's slower than than the traditional find / replace.

 But we are still in active development to improve the performance.